Consulting for Food Contact Materials

 - Preparation of toxicological testing protocols, and corresponding reports

 - Preparation of OECD study summaries

-- present in the final FCM or migrating into food/food simulant from the FCM
+- present in the final FCM or those substances migrating into food/food simulant from the FCM

-Study management and monitoring can be challenging tasks.
-Besides the various problems caused by complicated test substances, the right CRO needs to be identified for the required study and ideally you want a study to be performed in a way that it can be used for submissions in more than one country or region, if your business is international.
+- Guidance on conducting a study in a way so that it can be used for regulatory submissions in more than one country or region, if your business is international.